Symmetric entanglers for non-invertible SPT phases: Fixed-charge dualities preserve symmetries

-then tells us how the anyon $\mu$ transforms into boundary symmetry lines. $\langle \mu , 1 \rangle$ (where $1$ is the tensor unit object of $\cC$) give the coefficients of $\mu$ in the Dirichlet Lagrangian algebra.
-From this perspective, a charge is an anyon $\mu$ such that $\langle \mu, 1\rangle = 1$, i.e. an anyon which is condensed on the reference boundary.
+A boundary condition is specified by a Lagrangian algebra of anyons condensed on the boundary.
+Then, { (where $1_{\cC}$ is the tensor unit object of $\cC$) is the multiplicity of $\mu$ in the Dirichlet Lagrangian algebra.
+A \emph{charge} is an anyon $\mu$ such that $m_\mu \geq 1$, }i.e. an anyon which is condensed on the reference boundary.
+A \emph{fixed-charge duality} (FCD) is a symmetry of the bulk TQFT (a braided autoequivalence of the MTC) which preserves each charge. \cite{etingof2009fusioncategorieshomotopytheory, Barkeshli_2019, aksoy2025}.

 Since we are interested in SPT phases, we can take the physical boundary condition to be topological as well, given by a Lagrangian algebra $\cA_{\mathbb{B}_Q}$.
 Then $Z_\mu := \dim V_\mu$ is the multiplicity of the anyon $\mu$ appearing in the physical boundary Lagrangian algebra: